capablevms/CHERI-ELF-comp/README.md

 useful for sharing more complex data across compartments, but doing so essentially removes the security over the shared region for the original owner compartment, so must be done so sparsely.

+## Structure overview

+The project is split into the following components (subject to change):
+* `manager` - this exposes the main API that users are expected to use.
+It offers functions to initialize a compartment from a given ELF binary, execute a compartment, and general compartment management features.
+It currently does not support deleting compartments.
+* `compartment` - this is mainly to do with compartment internals, and reading ELF data for the given input file, managing memory, and various other interesting bits we do to ensure code can function when DDC-compartmentalized.
+* `intercept` - a feature to automatically intercept functions within compartments that need to be executed within a higher-trust level.
+To our knowledge, these are functions that might call into vDSO[^1][^2], or perform system calls.
+Other situations might be added here as we explore more.
+* `mem_mng` - we implement a simple bump allocator to ensure that internal compartment memory allocations are done within the compartment, in the area specifically marked to be used as heap.
+This is the implementation of the allocator

 ### Executing a compartment